finiteloopsoftware/django-bitemporal/README.rst

 django-bitemporal
 =================

-Bitemporal data support for the Django ORM
+Bitemporal data support for the Django ORM.

+Any change in an object is implemented in three steps.
+1) Invalidate the current row
+2) Create a copy of that row with valid_end_date set
+3) Create the new row

 Field Types
 ===========